Home Cocktails Ordinary Drink Long Island Tea

 Why is it called Long Island Tea if it doesn't contain tea?

-Can I make a non-alcoholic version of Long Island Tea?
+Is there a non-alcoholic version of Long Island Tea?

 You Might Also Like